Exact solution of Boltzmann equation in a longitudinal expanding system

 where $T^{\mu\nu}$ is the energy-momentum tensor, $\mathcal D_\mu$ is the covariant derivative.
 In Ref.~\cite{Shi:2022iyb}, a family of exact solutions for longitudinally expanding ideal fluids was found,

-In the solution, $\tau$ and $\eta$ are the proper-time and rapidity in Milne coordinates, respectively. $c_s$ is the speed of sound, $a$ is a dimensionless parameter characterizing the asymmetry between forward and backward rapidity range, $T_i$ and $\tau_i$ are positive constants that respectively scale the temperature and time, and $t_0$ is an non-negative constant with units of time and it serves as a translation of the Minkowski time.
+In the solution, $\tau$ and $\eta$ are the proper-time and rapidity in Milne coordinates, respectively. $c_s$ is the speed of sound, $a$ is a dimensionless parameter characterizing the asymmetry between forward and backward rapidity range, $T_i$ and $\tau_i$ are positive constants that respectively scale the temperature and time.
+The non-negative time constant $t_0$ serves as a translation of the Minkowski time, and it corresponds to the time needed for the colliding nuclear pancakes to pass through each other in relativistic heavy-ion collisions~\cite{Shi:2022iyb}.
+Focusing on the central rapidity slice for a reflectional symmetric system ($a=0$), the temperature decreases as $T(\tau) = T_i \,\big(\frac{\tau_i}{\tau+t_0}\big)^{\frac{1}{3}}$, which decays slower than the Bjorken flow at small $\tau$ and approaches the Bjorken limit when $\tau \gg t_0$.

 In this work, we introduce a new coordinate system which can be transformed from the Milne coordinates

 The corresponding metric is

 and the non-vanishing components of the Christoffel symbol are